Return to Index

 Chemotherapy for Uterine (Endometrial) Cancer

 Chemotherapy is not commonly used for endometrial cancer.
-The treatment may be ordered for Stage IV disease, when the cancer has spread to other parts of the body, or if the disease recurs.
+The treatment may be ordered for advanced disease, when the cancer has spread to other parts of the body, or if the disease recurs.
 The drugs are often given in combination and in cycles.
 All of these drugs are given intravenously at the doctor’s office or in the hospital.

 Chemotherapy Drugs Used for Uterine Cancer: